alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 Follow the steps below to access the Azure safe haven environment:

 1. Open a private/incognito browser session

-2. Copy and paste the below URL but **don't** hit enter: https://rds.dsgroupX.co.uk/RDWeb/webclient/
+2. Copy and paste the below URL but **don't** hit enter: https://rds-dsgX.dsgroupX.co.uk/RDWeb/webclient/

  **NOTE:** Don’t forget the `https://` - it won’t work without that prefix.

-3. Replace `X` by one of the following numbers, depending on challenge
+3. Replace both `X` with one of the following numbers, depending on challenge

    * X = 6 : Adatum
    * X = 7 : Narchives